ETP says frustrated by order to stop Rover pipeline drilling in Ohio

 * While drilling the first pipe under the Tuscarawas, the company in April spilled about two million gallons of drilling fluid into a wetland.
 That spill led FERC in May to temporarily ban Rover from horizontal drilling

-* ETP on Monday said it still expects to complete the project by the end of the first quarter.
+* Officials at Rover were not immediately available for comment.
+Last week, ETP said it still expected to complete the project by the end of the first quarter

 * Analysts, however, said completion of the project will likely be delayed into the second quarter, at least